 Why Not Just Lump Them All In One Primary Territory?

-The Field Service Lightning engine, particularly when it comes to Optimization, uses the travelling salesman problem to sequence the day’s appointments.
+The Field Service Lightning engine (particularly when it comes to optimization) uses the traveling salesman problem to sequence the day’s appointments.

-This means it will normally try to send everyone in a circle within the confines of the territory, working away from a home base and then gradually back towards it.
-That’s great in small territories but bad news in large, highly populous areas where Field Technicians are likely to have traffic, which could be a problem for field technicians.
+This means it will normally try to send everyone within the confines of the territory, working away from a home base and then gradually back towards it.
+It’s a great solution when applied to small territories– however, larger, more populous cities are likely to have traffic, which could be a problem for field technicians.

-In a territory this size, Big Dave’s big day will become the norm, and some days there will be even more travel time.
+In a territory this size, Big Dave’s case will become the norm, with some days having even more travel time.

 Big Dave’s Normal Day

-So what does it look like when Big Dave stays in the Chicago West territory?
-Big Dave is able to work a cluster of appointments with short travel distances close to his home base.
+So what does it look like when Big Dave stays in his Chicago West territory?
+He is able to work a cluster of appointments with short travel distances close to his home base.

-Now you can see why the design of Field Service Lighting Service Territories is so crucial to the overall success of the implementation.
+Now you see why the design of Field Service Lighting Service Territories is so crucial to the overall success.
 The right balance must be found between customer demand, workforce size and territory size in order to get the desired result.